n3rdopolis/rebeccablackos/README.txt

-To build, just run the included script.
+/To build, just run the included script.
 The build script only works on Ubuntu/Debain (I think it would work on Debian) based systems.

 Otherwise use the ISO here: http://sourceforge.net/projects/rebeccablackos/files/

 This is inspired by Linux distributions of the same theme (Hannah Montana Linux, and Justin Beiber Linux) that have appeared in the Linux community, only this is Rebecca Black Linux.

-This has both Wayland and X. Even though QT, GTK, EFL, and Xwayland has been compiled on this CD to support Wayland, many apps don't work.
+This has both Wayland and X. Even though QT, GTK, EFL, and SDL has been compiled on this CD to support Wayland, many apps don't work.

+However Xwayland is also built into the CD which provides a way for X apps to run in Wayland, where many DO work, with a few quirks.

 This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.

 Problems:
-      Wayland is still new, things are still unstable
+      Wayland is still new, things are still a bit unstable, but somewhat useable

       Won't fit on a normal CD.